Grilled Corn on the Cob

 How to Grill Corn on the Cob in Foil

-- Clean: Remove the husks and silk from the corn.
+- Remove the husks and silks from the corn

-- Season: Brush them with the oil and seasonings.
+- Brush each ear of corn with oil and seasonings.

-- Grill: Place the wrapped corn on the grill and cook them for about 15 minutes or so.
-Turn them frequently so they cook evenly.
+- Place the wrapped corn on the grill grates and cook for about 15 minutes, turning frequently so they cook evenly.

-- Serve: Keep them wrapped for serving and let everyone open them up and add their favorite toppings.
+- Keep them wrapped for serving and let everyone open them up to add their favorite toppings.

 How to Grill Corn on the Cob with Husk

-- Clean: Pull the husks back and remove the silk.
-Wrap the husks back around the corn.
+- Pull the husks back, remove the silk and wrap the husks back around the corn.

-- Soak: Place the corn in a large tub of water and soak them for at least 30 minutes.
-This will moisten the husks so they don’t burn up when you place the corn on the grill.
+- Place the corn in a large tub of water, soaking for at least 30 minutes.
+This moistens the husks so they don’t burn on the grill.

-- Season: Once the corn has soaked, peel back the husks and brush the kernels with olive oil and sprinkle salt and pepper over the top.
+- After 30 minutes, peel back the husks and brush corn with olive oil and season with salt and pepper.
 Wrap the husks around the corn.

-- Serve: Pile the corn on a platter and let everyone grab one and peel back the husks for serving.
+- Pile the corn on a platter and let everyone grab a cob and peel back the husks for serving.

 How to Grill Corn on the Cob without Husks

-- Clean: You can remove the husks and discard them or pull them back and secure them with kitchen twine.
-Remove all of the silk, too.
+- Remove husks and discard them or pull them back and secure with kitchen twine.
+Remove all of the silks.

-- Season: Brush the corn with the oil and add the seasonings.
+- Brush corn with oil and season well.

-- Grill: Place the corn on the grates and cook it for about 15 minutes, turning the cobs frequently.
+- Place the corn on the hot grill grates and cook for about 15 minutes, turning the cobs frequently.

-- Serve: Stack the grilled corn on a plate with your favorite toppings on the side.
+- Stack grilled corn on a plate with your favorite toppings on the side.

 Whichever way you make your grilled corn on the cob, I know it will be a hit!
 It’s a summer staple at our house and it will be at yours, too.
 I can’t wait for you to fire up the grill so you can make it!